Fixed wireless: Antennas

 Fixed wireless services typically use a directional radio antenna on each end of the signal (e.g., on each building).
 These antennas are generally larger than those seen in Wi-Fi setups and are designed for outdoor use.
 Several types of radio antennas are available that accommodate various weather conditions, signal distances and bandwidths.
 They are usually selected to make the beam as narrow as possible and thus focus transmit power to their destination, increasing reliability and reducing the chance of eavesdropping or data injection.
 The links are usually arranged as a point-to-point setup to permit the use of these antennas.
 This also permits the link to have better speed and or better reach for the same amount of power.

 These antennas are typically designed to be used in the unlicensed ISM band radio frequency bands (900 MHz, 1.8 GHz, 2.4 GHz and 5 GHz), however, in most commercial installations, licensed frequencies may be used to ensure quality of service (QoS) or to provide higher connection speeds.

-Fixed wireless broadband
+Broadband

 Businesses and homes can use fixed-wireless antenna technology to access broadband Internet and Layer 2 networks using fixed wireless broadband.
-Networks which have redundancy and saturation and antennas that can aggregate signal from multiple carriers are able to offer fail-over and redundancy for connectivity not generally afforded by wired connections.
+Networks that have redundancy and saturation and antennas that can aggregate signal from multiple carriers are able to offer fail-over and redundancy for connectivity not generally afforded by wired connections.
 In rural areas where wired infrastructure is not yet available, fixed-wireless broadband can be a viable option for Internet access.